 Amssafah 32,، Marrakesh 40000, Morocco

-We had our first Moroccan cuisine experience at Café Restaurant ARGANA, which is the restaurant that stands out the most in the market.
-Jack wanted to try this place since we could go up and have food with a full view of the market.
+I had my first Moroccan cuisine experience at Café Restaurant ARGANA, which is the restaurant that stands out the most in the market.
+I wanted to try this place since I could go up and have food with a full view of the market.
 The staffs, again, were so friendly.
-Both Jack and I got a tagine, which is a Maghrebi dish named after the earthenware pot in which it is cooked.
-Jack got a beef tagine and I got a chicken tagine.
-Our meal came to about 200-300 Dhs per person ($30-40 CAD), which is a given because it’s a very tourist-trapped restaurant.
-However, the experience was great, the view was great, so we didn’t complain.
+I got a tagine, which is a Maghrebi dish named after the earthenware pot in which it is cooked.
+My meal came to be about 200-300 Dhs ($30-40 CAD), which is a given because it’s a very tourist-trapped restaurant.
+However, the experience was great, the view was great, so I cannot complain.

 Café Restaurant ARGANA